by Midwest Sport Editorial

 UCLA Bruins

 Still adjusting to Big Ten play.
-The talent is there, but the grind of 18 conference games is a different animal than the Pac-12 was.
+The talent is there, but the grind of 20 conference games is a different animal than the Pac-12 was.
+The coast-to-coast travel is the biggest adjustment — playing at Michigan State on Tuesday then at Ohio State on Saturday tests depth and conditioning.
+Year two in the Big Ten should show meaningful improvement.

 Oregon Ducks

 Another Pac-12 transplant finding their footing.
-The roster is deep, and the coaching staff has schemed well in Big Ten play.
+The roster is deep with portal additions, and the coaching staff has schemed well in Big Ten play.
+Oregon's style — uptempo, three-heavy — can either light up the scoreboard or backfire against disciplined defenses.

 Sleepers to Watch